 Historical 30-Year Fixed Mortgage Rates

 In the early 1980s, countries around the world were in the midst of a recession.
-At that point, there were double-digit mortgage rates for 30-year fixed-rate home loans.
-In fact, annual mortgage rates were as high as 18.45%, on average, in October 1981.
-That’s according to data from Freddie Mac.
-Mortgage rates have fallen substantially since then.
-They haven’t been higher than 10% since 1990.
+Mortgage rates were in the double-digits for 30-year fixed-rate home loans.
+According to data from Freddie Mac, annual mortgage rates averaged as high as 16.63% in 1981.
+Since then, mortgage rates have fallen substantially, as rates haven’t climbed higher than 10% since 1990.

 30-Year Fixed Mortgage Rates*